-4. MANAGEMENT OF THE FUNDS
+4. MANAGEMENT OF THE FUND

-The management and affairs of each Fund and the Trust are supervised by the Board of Trustees of the Trust and a single set of officers under the laws of the Commonwealth of Massachusetts.
-The Board sets broad policies for the Funds; selects the investment subadviser and the other principal service providers of the Funds; monitors Fund operations, regulatory compliance, performance and costs; nominates and selects new Trustees; and elects Fund officers.
-The Board is responsible for the oversight of the management and operations of each Fund for the benefit of its shareholders.
-Domini, each Fund's subadviser and the Funds' other service providers are responsible for the day-to-day operations of the Funds under the direction of the Board.
+The management and affairs of the Fund and the Trust are supervised by the Board of Trustees of the Trust and a single set of officers under the laws of the Commonwealth of Massachusetts.
+The Board sets broad policies for the Fund; selects the investment subadviser and the other principal service providers of the Fund; monitors Fund operations, regulatory compliance, performance and costs; nominates and selects new Trustees; and elects Fund officers.
+The Board is responsible for the oversight of the management and operations of the Fund for the benefit of its shareholders.
+Domini, the Fund's subadviser and the Fund's other service providers are responsible for the day-to-day operations of the Fund under the direction of the Board.
 The Board currently holds four regularly scheduled meetings throughout each year.
 In addition, the Board may hold special meetings at other times.
 As described in more detail below, the Board has established two standing committees, the audit committee and nominating committee.
 These committees assist the Board in fulfilling its oversight responsibilities.

-The Funds face a number of risks, such as investment risk, valuation risk, risk of operational failure or lack of business continuity, cybersecurity and legal, compliance and regulatory risk.
-The goal of risk management is to identify and address risks, i.e., events or circumstances that could have material adverse effects on the business, operations, shareholder services, investment performance or reputation of the Funds.
+The Fund faces a number of risks, such as investment risk, valuation risk, risk of operational failure or lack of business continuity, cybersecurity and legal, compliance and regulatory risk.
+The goal of risk management is to identify and address risks, i.e., events or circumstances that could have material adverse effects on the business, operations, shareholder services, investment performance or reputation of the Fund.

-The Trustees play an active role, as a full Board and at the committee level, in overseeing risk management for the Funds.
-Risk management of the Funds on a day-to-day basis has been delegated to Domini, each Fund's subadviser, and the Funds' other service providers.
-Each of these entities is responsible for specific portions of the Funds' operations and provides the trustees with regular reports regarding, among other things, investment, valuation, liquidity, and compliance, as well as the risks and risk management associated with each.
-The Trustees also oversee risk management for the Funds through regular interactions with the Funds' Chief Compliance Officer and independent auditors.
+The Trustees play an active role, as a full Board and at the committee level, in overseeing risk management for the Fund.
+Risk management of the Fund on a day-to-day basis has been delegated to Domini, the Fund's subadviser, and the Fund's other service providers.
+Each of these entities is responsible for specific portions of the Fund's operations and provides the trustees with regular reports regarding, among other things, investment, valuation, liquidity, and compliance, as well as the risks and risk management associated with each.
+The Trustees also oversee risk management for the Fund through regular interactions with the Fund's Chief Compliance Officer and independent auditors.

-The full Board participates in the Funds' risk oversight, in part, by receiving regular reports regarding Domini's compliance program which covers the following broad areas of compliance: investment and other operations; recordkeeping; valuation and pricing; disclosure; reporting and accounting; oversight of service providers; fund governance; and code of ethics controls.
-The program seeks to identify and address the risk associated with the operations of the investment adviser and the Funds through various methods, including through regular communications between compliance, legal, and business personnel who participate on a daily basis in risk management on behalf of the Funds.
-The same person serves as Chief Compliance Officer of the Funds and the investment adviser.
-The Chief Compliance Officer of the Funds reports directly to the Board and provides reports to the Board in writing and in person on a regular basis.
+The full Board participates in the Fund's risk oversight, in part, by receiving regular reports regarding Domini's compliance program which covers the following broad areas of compliance: investment and other operations; recordkeeping; valuation and pricing; disclosure; reporting and accounting; oversight of service providers; fund governance; and code of ethics controls.
+The program seeks to identify and address the risk associated with the operations of the investment adviser and the Fund through various methods, including through regular communications between compliance, legal, and business personnel who participate on a daily basis in risk management on behalf of the Fund.
+The same person serves as Chief Compliance Officer of the Fund and the investment adviser.
+The Chief Compliance Officer of the Fund reports directly to the Board and provides reports to the Board in writing and in person on a regular basis.